JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle-classes-modules-and-objects.md

 >
 > * To isolate change.

 Our code is benefiting from all of these, so I would say it was worth it.
-In the end, the only way to know is to wait until changes are requested, and see if the indirection benefited us or if it got in the way.
+In the end, the only way to know is to wait until changes are requested and see if the indirection benefited us or if it got in the way.
 If it got in the way, we can always refactor the code and try again.

 ---